AshutoshRath1612/Hungry-Hub/README.md

 # Hunger Hub

 <h1>An food ordering app that can be used in college cafeterias.
 It acts as a medium for Students and Vendors of a cafeteria</h1>

+<h1>About</h1>
+<h3>Students can order food from the available shops in the app.
+Every order creates a unique QR code which student can show it in the shop and the vendor can scan the QR through the app to verify the order.</h3>

 <h1>Built With:
 <br/>
 <a  href="[https://reactnative.org/en/](https://reactnative.dev/)">